 Near-term transit route changes are drawn from the Coordinated Plan, which was produced in cooperation with the region's transit agencies.
-Longer-range improvements are proposed as a part of the 2021 Regional Plan development and other transit corridor studies.
-In addition to federal- and state-funded projects, locally funded transit projects that are regionally significant have been included in the air quality conformity analysis of the 2021 Regional Plan and 2021 RTIP Amendment No. 06.
+Longer-range and other transit corridor studies remain unchanged by this proposed 2023 RTIP Amendment No. 13.
+In addition to federal- and state-funded projects, locally funded transit projects that are regionally significant are included in this air quality conformity analysis.